hapax/hapax.github.io/assets/chance.md

 	</figure>

-We don't even need to mess around with the tails to see that these look like a very fair die after a couple of exploration timescales.
+We don't even need to mess around with the tails to see that these look like a very fair dice after a couple of exploration timescales.
 The one exception is the black curve, $\ell = 0.001$, which starts doing something weird.
 The reason is simply that the exploration timescale is about $10$